In the age of the internet, the online world is a central part of modern teenage life.

 Students then participate in a series of facilitated discussions and group activities investigating and unravelling the issues and are supported in collaborating to find solutions for the characters, all the while gaining a greater awareness of their rights and responsibilities online.

-To learn more about Youth Choices programs, or to make a booking please contact us Arts and Education Coordinator.
+To learn more about Youth Choices programs, or to make a booking please contact our Arts and Education Coordinator.